 According to [Sec 10 (2)] when parties in the industrial dispute apply to the government to refer dispute to the Conciliation Board and if government satisfies it shall make the reference to the Conciliation Board.

 Duties of board.
 [Sec 13]

-- it shall be the duty of the Board to endeavor to bring about a settlement of dispute.
+it shall be the duty of the Board to endeavour to bring about a settlement of dispute.

 COURT OF ENQUIRY [Sec.
 6]: as occasion arises, Government can initiate a Court of Inquiry.
 This Court of Inquiry was to find out matters connected with or relevant to an industrial dispute.
 Where a Court consists of two or more members, one of them shall be appointed as the chairman.